-Under legislation, the Trustee may reduce transfer values to take account of the funding level of the Fund.
+Under current legislation, the trustees may reduce transfer values to take account of the funding level of the Fund.

-If all members of the Fund (covering all three sections) had requested transfer values at the last valuation date, the assets of the Defined Benefits Scheme would have been sufficient to pay everyone.
+If all members of the Fund (covering all three sections) had requested transfer values at the last valuation date, the assets of the Fund would have been sufficient to pay everyone.

-Therefore, we have decided not to reduce transfer values, although we will keep the matter under review.
+Accordingly we offer full, unreduced transfer values, as required by legislation although we will keep the matter under review.

-Reviewing the valuation position and this statement
+7. Reviewing the valuation position and this statement